alexanderbez/rust-merge-sort/README.md

 While Rust seems to be like a fairly strong and easy language to grasp, it's still young and much of the API is still a WIP and should not be used.
 There are also lingering issues with massive memory leaks.

 Read more about [Rust](https://doc.rust-lang.org)

+So lets write your typical merge sort implementation in Rust!

 ## Usage

 * Clone the repository